The contemplation of beauty causes the soul to grow wings.

 Beautiful Souls are Cultivated within Salons

-Inspired by the idealism of the Beautiful Soul, celebrated German-Jewish salonnières in the 18th and 19th centuries strove to bring a more beautiful humanity into being.
-They created a space for people to practice this philosophy with others, self-cultivating through the arts, music, and conversation within their salons.
+Inspired by the idealism of the Beautiful Soul, celebrated German-Jewish salonnières in the 18th and 19th centuries practiced this philosophy within their salons.
+They created a community for people to improve themselves through beauty in art, music, and conversation.

-Beauty, according to the ancient Greeks, is an eternal, universal value indivisibly connected to goodness and truth.
-In the modern world, this Platonic definition of beauty has been reduced to physical appearances, reflecting a superficial value system.
-Restoring the classical definition of beauty, and the values it represents, will improve society.
+Beauty, according to the ancient Greek philosophers, is a universal value indivisibly connected to goodness and truth.
+In the modern world, this Platonic definition of beauty has been forgotten.
+Beauty is now reduced to physical appearances, reflecting a superficial value system.
+Restoring the classical definition of beauty, and the ideals it represents, will improve society.

 Beauty is important to this tradition because it brings us happiness and meaning and connects us to other people.
-When we view a beautiful landscape, we feel serenity and contentment.
+When we view a beautiful landscape, we feel profound serenity and contentment.
 In a world of suffering, the beauty of music provides us with hope and a reason to endure our daily struggles.
 Through the beauty of literature or film, we place ourselves in the position of others, as if it were our own.
-By rendering ourselves receptive to beauty, we develop empathy.
-Cultivating our ability to perceive beauty advances human flourishing and social harmony.
+By rendering ourselves receptive to beauty, we develop empathy and expand our worldview.
+Cultivating our ability to perceive and to create beauty advances human flourishing and social harmony.
+Read more about our philosophy on beauty.

 Our Background